The Power of Student Choice in the Classroom to Lead to Success

 What is a Controlled Choice?

-Controlled choices are a valuable strategy in the classroom.
-They offer our students a sense of autonomy while guiding them toward positive behaviors and outcomes.
-Controlled choices can be integrated into various aspects of the school day.
-They can be used during activities, transitions, or social interactions.
-For example, students might be given the option to select materials for a project, decide the order of tasks, or even choose a friend to sit with at lunch.
+Controlled choices are one of the most effective strategies for incorporating student choice into the classroom.
+They give our students a sense of autonomy while still guiding them toward positive behaviors and outcomes.
+The beauty of this approach is its flexibility.
+Controlled choices can seamlessly be woven into many parts of the school day.
+Whether it’s during activities, transitions, or social interactions, there are countless opportunities to give our students structured options.
+For example, you might let them choose between markers or colored pencils for a project, decide how they complete tasks, or even pick a classmate to work with on a group assignment.

 How to Implement Student Choice